 Odds & Ends

-Exactly one year later, Jean Pronovost became the first player in Penguins’ history to score 100 goals, during a 3-3 tie with the visiting Buffalo Sabres.
+One year later, Jean Pronovost became the first player in Penguins’ history to score 100 goals during a 3-3 tie with the visiting Buffalo Sabres.

 Happy Birthday to You